 Sr. Kevin says that at some time she taught every subject except commercial courses, music and modern languages.
 Most of the time it was middle school students but she taught in high school at Catholic Central in Great Falls, Montana, and St. Joseph High School in Neola, Iowa.
 She made the familiar rounds of grade school teaching in Marshalltown, Des Moines, Centerville, Davenport and Dunlap in Iowa.
 She also was in Sidney, Montana, for a year.

 Sr. Kevin was the USA director for CIRIMEX, responsible for recruitment, fund-raising and finances.
 She worked from Bethesda, Maryland until 1995 when she went to Mexico to live and work.
-There she also demonstrated her gifts for designing beautiful glass cases for display of china, glassware and craft artifacts, leather furniture, book cases and who knows what else.
+There she also demonstrated her gifts for designing beautiful glass cases for display of china, glassware and craft artifacts, leather furniture, book cases and more as needed.
 Earlier she had designed the wrought iron furniture used at CIRIMEX as well as the new office.

 When health issues made it necessary for her to return to the states, she moved to Humility of Mary Center.
-There she continued to function as the CIRIMEX director until her condition precluded those activities.
+There she continued to function as the Director until her condition precluded those activities.

 Sr. Kevin had a wonderful sense of humor, often resulting in laughter from a table in the dining room.
 She was a voracious reader and watchdog of TV news.
 On occasion she shared her knowledge of political history with the congregation and through letters to the editor.